 And therefore, you should consider your budget in the very beginning.
-How much of money you have, how much of money you want to arrange through mortgage loan, what kind of other financial arrangements you can manage, think about all this when buying a new home and before choosing the property.
+How much money do you have, how much of money do you want to arrange through a mortgage loan, and what kind of other financial arrangements you can manage, think about all this when buying a new home and before choosing the property.

-Home loan is a big trap and you end up paying a lot more, so always ensure to keep the mortgage loan as less as you can manage with.
+Home loan is a big trap and you end up paying a lot more, so always keep the mortgage loan as little as you can manage.

 Interior and renovation

 This is another important aspect that we often ignore.
 Unless you are buying a fully furnished flat, you should be prepared to spend some money on interior designing and decorating of your house.
-And if you are buying a pre-owned property, then you may have to spend some money on renovation and makeover related works.
+And if you are buying a pre-owned property, then you may have to spend some money on renovation and makeover-related work.

-So, always plan for interior designing and renovation related work, to get better idea of overall expenses on buying a moving into a new house of your own.
-The cost of interior deigning or renovation related services could depend on actual scope of work, but usually it is safe to allocate roughly 10% of the property value as interior designing and decorating expenses.
+So, always plan for interior designing and renovation-related work, to get a better idea of the overall expenses of buying a moving into a new house of your own.
+The cost of interior designing or renovation-related services could depend on the actual scope of work, but usually, it is safe to allocate roughly 10% of the property value to interior designing and decorating expenses.

 Maintenance and taxes

-Maintenance and taxes are a recurring expense, but usually people don’t even think about it when buying a house, but they should, say Mr. Pinku Chakraborty, who works with a big real estate developer firm in Kolkata.
+Maintenance and taxes are recurring expenses.
+But usually, people don’t even think about it when buying a house, but they should say, Mr Pinku Chakraborty, who works with a big real estate developer firm in Kolkata.
 According to him, the monthly maintenance expenses of the property should be considered, because in big housing societies and complexes, the monthly maintenance could be a little higher.

-Also the maintenance charges usually depend on the unit size, so one must think about it as well.
-Similar calculation applies for municipal property taxes, which is again a recurring cost for home owners.
+Also, the maintenance charges usually depend on the unit size, so one must think about it as well.
+A similar calculation applies to municipal property taxes, which is again a recurring cost for homeowners.

-Being a recurring expense, that have to be paid every month or every quarter, you should consider this as well when buying a new house.
+Being a recurring expense, that has to be paid every month or every quarter, you should consider this as well when buying a new house.

 Age of the property

-Age of the property is another vital thing that you must know about when buying a house.
+The age of the property is another vital thing that you must know about when buying a house.
 If the property is very old, then it’s better to consider buying a house in a newly developed or developing complex or housing society.
-There is no point investing plenty of money in a decade old property, especially when prices are not very attractive.
+There is no point investing plenty of money in a decade-old property, especially when prices are not very attractive.

-And therefore, if you are buying a house and considering a decade old property, you better think about it carefully, explore other available property options and then take a call as per your convenience.
+And therefore, if you are buying a house and considering a decade-old property, you better think about it carefully, explore other available property options and then take a call at your convenience.

 Over to you